microsoft/live-share/docs/use/share-server-visual-studio.md

 > [!TIP]
 > As a host, you should be very selective with the ports you share with guests and stick to application ports (rather than sharing a system port).
 For guests, shared ports will behave exactly like they would if the server/service was running on their own machine.
 This is very useful, but if the wrong port is shared can also be risky.

 For security purposes, only servers running on ports you specify are available to other guests.
-Fortunately, it's easy to add one as the collaboration session *host*.
+It's easy to add one as the collaboration session *host*.

-1. Click on the share/session state button in the upper right corner and select **Manage Shared Servers**.
+1. Click on the share/session state button in the upper-right corner and select **Manage Shared Servers**.

     :::image type="content" source="../media/share-server-visual-studio/manage-shared-local-servers-visual-studio.png" alt-text="Screenshot that shows the share session drop-down list with Manage Shared Servers selected.":::